data-charya/Elemental/README.md

 <br>

-> Experience the elements in 3D.
+> A flutter app which gives you a 3d visualisation of the 118 elements of the periodic table.